7500

-In the Criminal Defense Clinic, you will have a challenging and rewarding experience working as a student-attorney defending clients in Hennepin County District Court.
-Through your classroom and courtroom work, you will develop client-centered trial skills that will serve you well as you embark on your career as a lawyer.
-You will also be challenged to think critically and creatively about the criminal justice system, the role of defense lawyers, legal ethics, and criminal law and procedure.
+In the Criminal Defense Clinic, you will have a challenging and rewarding experience working as a student attorney representing clients in various Minnesota state district courts.
+Through your classroom and courtroom work, you will develop client-centered, holistic advocacy skills that will serve you well as you embark on your career as a lawyer.
+You will also be challenged to think critically and creatively about the criminal justice court, the role of defense lawyers, legal ethics, and criminal law, evidence, and procedure.

-The course will involve a combination of classroom work and supervised student representation of clients charged with petty misdemeanor offenses in Hennepin County District Court.
-Student lawyers will represent clients at all stages of the criminal process, including arraignments, pretrial conferences, and trials.
-There will also be a weekly two-hour seminar component that will include presentations on substantive criminal law and procedure, criminal justice policy issues, evidence, and trial advocacy skills, as well as simulation and skills training exercises, and case strategy discussions.
-The focus of the course will be to develop the skills to provide client-centered representation in criminal cases.
+The course will involve a combination of classroom work and supervised student representation of clients charged with criminal offenses in Minnesota state district courts.
+Students will represent clients at various stages of the criminal court process, including arraignments, pretrial conferences, probation violations, and trials.
+There will be a weekly two-hour seminar component that will include presentations on substantive criminal law and procedure, criminal justice policy issues, evidence, and trial advocacy skills, as well as simulation and skills training exercises, and case strategy discussions.
+The focus of the course will be to develop the skills to provide client-centered, holistic representation to clients charged in criminal cases.

 Additional Commitments: